hellmarbecker/blog/_drafts/processing-flight-radar-ads-b-data-with-decodable-and-imply.markdown

 categories: blog druid imply tutorial kafka streamprocessing sql flink decodable
 ---

-Imply's analytical platform, based on [Apache Druid](https://druid.apache.org/), is a great tool for fast event analytics, and with the advent of [Imply Polaris](https://imply.io/imply-polaris/) as a managed service these capabilities are ever easier to use.

-In order to prepare streaming data for ingestion by Druid, [Apache Flink](https://flink.apache.org/) has become a popular programming framework.
-[Decodable](https://www.decodable.co/) is a no-code streaming ETL service on top of Flink that allows data engineers to configure stream processing pipelines using a graphical interface.
-Instead of programming the entire pipeline in Java, Decodable has a concept of simple building blocks:

-- _Connections_ are the interface to external data sources and sinks, such as streaming platforms or databases.
-They connect to streams.
-- _Pipelines_ are processing blocks: their inputs and outputs are streams.
-A pipeline has a piece of SQL that defines the processing.
-- _Streams_ connect pipelines to connections or to other pipelines.
-A stream has a schema defining the fields and their types.

-If you build a processing pipeline using these blocks, Decodable compiles them into Flink code behind the scenes.

 Flight radar data are sent by commercial and most private aircraft, and can easily be received and decoded using a Raspberry Pi and a DVB-T receiver stick.

 In this tutorial, I am going to show you how to set up a pipeline that